Residential Mental Health Treatment Program for Adults 18+

 Clients admit to one of two adult residences depending on bed availability.
 All adult residential clients come to the Rollins Campus and adjacent Charles B. West Campus Monday through Friday for treatment activities and meals.

 While multiple groups are offered each hour, counselors work with each client to develop an individualized schedule based on the client's diagnoses, as well as identified opportunities for growth and skill building.

 Some groups help clients establish foundational skills or healthy living routines.
 The clients who participate in these groups are a mix of ages, genders, and diagnoses.

 Other groups are more specialized and focus on topics specific to smaller groups of clients who have similar challenges.
 These groups are often process or support groups and include, men's group, women's group, loss and grief, dual recovery anonymous, LGBTQ support group, BIPOC support group, healthy relationships in middle to late adulthood, and healthy relationships in young adulthood.

 What does a treatment day look like?

 Reset to Healthy Living

 On evenings and weekends, our residential staff help clients work on re-establishing healthy sleep and meal schedules, self care and hygiene, medication adherence, and healthy social and recreational activities.
 Our skilled and caring residential staff ensure that our clients are safe, supported, and are taking their medications as prescribed.

-Clients in our mental health residential treatment programs also participate in our LEAP program which offers evening activities on Tuesdays and Thursdays along with activities in the community on weekends, including trips to Atlanta museums, sporting events, restaurants, and community events.
+Clients in our mental health residential treatment programs also participate in our LEAP program which offers evening activities on Tuesdays and Thursdays along with activities on campus and in the community on weekends, including trips to Atlanta museums, sporting events, restaurants, and community events.